IbrahimAsire/Where/README.md

 - **Logout:** As a user I can logout from the platform so that no one else can use it.
 - **Tab Bar:** As a user I can transfer btween pages of the platform so that easily moving btween pages.
 - **CafesScreen:** As a user I can see all existing cafes so that I see information about it.
-- **PhotoStore:** As a user I upload photo cooffe or book so that I share it wiht other.
+- **RecommantionVC:** As a user I can write my recommation about coffee or book so that others can benefit.
 - **Comment:** As a user I can take feedback so that I can write/read/delet comment.
 - **Location:** As a user I can see location to determine location of cafe so that I can go to it.
 - **Localization:** As a user I can change of language so that I use my preferred language.